Graduate School Scholarships and Resources for Asian American Students

 Consider joining the APAMSA to connect with other current medical and premed students committed to addressing the particular needs of Asian American, Native Hawaiian, and Pacific Islander communities.
 The APAMSA boasts more than 120 active chapters, and members log over 10,000 hours of community service annually.

 Focused on the Bay Area, this organization provides numerous grants, services, and training to support AAPI communities.
-While the organization is geographically focused, its resources are applicable anywhere and they offer engaging training opportunities.
+While the organization is geographically focused, its resources are applicable anywhere, and they offer engaging training opportunities.

-Asian and Pacific Islander American Health Forum
+• Asian & Pacific Islander American Health Forum

 The forum seeks to influence policy, empower communities, and create more vital programs and organizations to promote the health of Asian Americans, Native Hawaiians, and Pacific Islanders.
 This organization works on municipal, state, and national levels to provide policy and political analysis that will improve research, data, and communications strategies.